tadas-subonis/dev-tasubo-com-blog/_posts/2020-06-15-underappreciated-superpower-a-look-into-useful-software-tests.md

 be alien to the framework and you will have trouble mocking out non-UI dependencies.

 If it's a trivial project, it's often easier just to code it an forget.
-However, if it's gonna be a >1 developer-month project it's always to invest extra time to set up the testing infrastructure.
-In the end, you can always run the application and interact with it at the OS level.
+However, if it's gonna be a >1 developer-month project it's always worth to invest extra time to set up the testing infrastructure.
+In the end, you can always run the application and interact with it at the OS level using some automation tools like [UiPath](https://www.uipath.com/).
 Mocking out dependencies could be done with environment variables and a few ifs.

 Getting UI right is often a hard task and never should be taken lightly.
 Also, it is likely that the UI